ivan-guerra/programmador.com/content/posts/cosmo.md

 ## Progress Report

 Cosmo has yet to load a program that adds two numbers and outputs the sum to the console.
 However, it's close.
-All the features leading up to Chapter 11 of the "Little Book About OS Development"[^16] exist:
+All the features leading up to [Chapter 11][19] of the "Little Book About OS Development" exist:

 | Feature                            | Completed |
 |------------------------------------|-----------|